tillbiskup/aspecd/docs/index.rst

 * Report generation using pre-defined templates

-* Recipe-driven data analysis, allowing tasks to be performed fully unattended in the background
+* Recipe-driven data analysis, allowing tasks to be performed fully unattended in the background and without programming skills

 And to make it even more convenient for users and future-proof: